 - In half-cup warm water add the sugar and yeast, stir to dissolve.

-- In a bowl, sift or whisk flour with salt.
+- In a bowl, sift the flour with salt.

-- Add the yeast mixture, and oil to the flour and knead until smooth for 10 minutes by hand.
+- Add the yeast mixture, and oil to the flour and knead until smooth for 10 minutes by hand With a stand mixer it will take lesser time.

-- Dough might get sticky now, so add little flour and knead until dough is no more sticky and smooth.
+- The dough might get sticky now, so keep on dusting your hand with flour and knead until the dough is no more sticky and smooth.

-- Cover dough and let it rest for 1 hour and 15 minutes.
+- Cover the dough and let it rest for 1 hour and 15 minutes in a warm place.

 - Punch the dough to take out all the air.
-Roll the dough to a log around 13” long.
+Roll the dough into a 13” long log.

-- Place on the baking sheet and let it rise again for 40 minutes.
-Make light cuts on the loaf (score the loaf).
+- Place the log on a baking sheet, cover it, and let it rise again for 40 minutes.
+Make a few cuts into the dough.

-- Oven must be pre-heated to 400F, bake the loaf for 16 minutes, and then let it cool on cooling rack.
+- Bake the bread in a pre-heated oven 200C/400F, bake the loaf for 16 minutes, and then let it cool on a cooling rack.

 Who wouldn't love this bread?!
 Looks amazing and so delicious!
 Nothing beats homemade...
 Love your pics too!!!